MarEcoTel/WCtagproc/README.md

-# WCtagproc
+# tagproc
-For more information about Wildlife Computers tag data, visit their website (https://wildlifecomputers.com/).
-This repo is still somewhat in a development stage, so practice caution when using this code and always double check your work.
+For more information about Wildlife Computers tag data, visit their website (https://wildlifecomputers.com/)

+For more information about our other projects at MarEcoTel, visit our website (http://www.marecotel.org/)